Featured Community Development Projects

 CEDF worked with community volunteers to establish a shared-use kitchen which enables small food producers to start and grow their business.

 CLiCK (Commercially Licensed Cooperative Kitchen) provides food producers access to a fully equipped, commercially licensed kitchen, without an initial outlay of thousands of dollars in start-up costs.
-Businesses – inicluding area farmers, bakers, and manufacturers of hot sauce, jams and jellies – rent time in the kitchen to produce and label their products for market.
+Businesses – including area farmers, bakers, and specialty food manufacturers – rent time in the kitchen to produce and label their products for market.
 CLiCK also offers two-day ServSafe certification training classes in both English and Spanish at a local soup kitchen.
 Upon completing the class, individuals are certified as “Qualified Food Operators.”

 CEDF assisted CLiCK throughout the planning process and fundraising for the capital expenditures of the kitchen.
-This effort included grant seeking and an opportunity for individuals to donate towards the purchase of specific equipment.
-We continue to support this much needed business by providing ongoing monthly business advice and counseling through our Business Advisory services
+This effort included grant seeking and counsel during construction of building improvements.
+We continue to support this much needed business by providing ongoing monthly business advisory services

 Storefront Window Design Project, East Hartford